Distributed Execution

 sudo journalctl -u zisk-coordinator -f

-quickstart.
-If the service is failed, shows the
+If the service is failed, the logs above show the underlying

-underlying error (most often a port conflict or missing config
+error (most often a port conflict or a missing config field).

 Configure the coordinator